If you’ve been told that you’re too old for dental implants in Burnaby, it’s time to rethink that advice.

 Healing Potential

-Aging doesn’t stop healing—it just requires thoughtful timing.
+Aging doesn’t stop healing.
+It just requires thoughtful timing.
 With modern planning, most older adults recover predictably and comfortably.

-If you’re healthy enough for minor outpatient procedures—and you’re motivated to protect your oral health—you’re likely a good candidate.
+If you’re healthy enough for minor outpatient procedures, and you’re motivated to protect your oral health, you’re likely a good candidate.

 What Modern Implants Actually Involve